weiw3127/MedMNIST2D/README.md

-# Histopathology Image Classification with Deep Learning
-Here's a concise and structured `README.md` version of your report, tailored for GitHub.
-This format highlights the core aspects of your work while remaining readable and professional for other developers or researchers:

----

 # 🧬 Histopathology Image Classification with Machine Learning

 This project explores the classification of histopathological images from the **PathMNIST** dataset, focusing on evaluating preprocessing techniques and comparing the performance of **Gradient Boosting**, **Multilayer Perceptron (MLP)**, and **Convolutional Neural Networks (CNN)**.